BruhLookAtThis/soundKit_SB/AUDIO_LIST.md

 - NOTE 1: Many Sounds Are Affected By Random Pitch Changes
 - NOTE 2: These Sounds Were Not Heavily Tested, So They May Activate In More Instances Than Written
           - Feel free to correct me on any mistakes

 - NOTE 3: Some Annotations, like "Always Plays", Maybe Be Missing From A Few Entries.
 My Fault Lol
 - NOTE 4: Files with "Cue" in their name arent actual soundfiles.
 Im moving them to the very bottom of this file
           - FIRSTLY:
             - I tweaked Option 0 of my tool to remove any cue files when processing for Option 0 (This needs to be re-implemented as of v0.0.6)
             - Hopefully this prevents people from trying to use them, as I dont think its good practice to
           - SECONDLY: (Just leaving this here for information purposes)
             - Oddly, they can still be replaced with sound files, and it will play ingame
             - BUT I recommend you dont do that because they overlap with actual sound files
             - On top of that, they ignore volume levels in your settings
             - I.e. even if you set music/voice/sfx volume to zero, these replaced Cue files will still play audio
             - If you view them in FModel, their metadata will point to relevant sound file(s)

 - NOTE 5: Some BGMs, especially BOSS BGMs, require more sophisticated setup in Unreal Engine
           - This includes linking them to Cue files, and/or adding Concatenator Nodes to those Cue files (to connect Intros & Loops to a single Cue)
-          - I have only logged this warning for files in which I have personally set up Cues for, so be aware the song you replace but I havent may need one
+          - I have only logged this warning for files in which I have personally set up Cues for, so be aware the song you replace may need one
           - I have added warnings for those I suspect may require Cues, but I have not tested for sure so I cannot be certain
           - I honestly think its always a safe option to just make a Cue file though if you see that a BGM has one in FModel